Updated July 20th, 2019

 Need Help Deciding?

-If you’re thinking about purchasing a home and aren’t sure whether to go with a 10-year loan or a 30-year, enlist the help of a They can help you weigh your options and connect you with a great lender to run some numbers on your specific situation.
+If you’re thinking about purchasing a home and aren’t sure whether to go with a 10-year loan or a 30-year, enlist the help of a local, trusted real estate agent.
+They can help you weigh your options and connect you with a great lender to run some numbers on your specific situation.

 Besides helping you uncover additional cost-savings opportunities, Clever Partner Agents also offer on-demand showings — sometimes in less than an hour — so you know you won’t miss out on that amazing beach house in Miami.
 Plus, you’re eligible for a $1,000 buyer’s rebate on any home you purchase for more than $150,000 (in 40 states).